Quantum Capsule Networks: Numerical experiments

-In Fig.~\ref{fig:reconstruction}a, we attach the QCapsNet to a classical encoder (CNN) and a classical decoder (feed-forward network), and use the whole network to reconstruct the input image from the MNIST dataset.
+In Fig.~\ref{fig:reconstruction}(a), we attach the QCapsNet to a classical encoder (CNN) and a classical decoder (feed-forward network), and use the whole network to reconstruct the input image from the MNIST dataset.
 The first two procedures are similar to the ones in the classification task.
 Some basic features of the image are first extracted by the classical encoder, and then encapsulated into nine primary capsules in the quantum layers.
 Through quantum dynamic routing process, high-level features are encoded into two digit capsules.
-We pick up the capsule state with the largest activation probability, and feed it into the classical feedforward network to reconstruct the input image.
-To guide the active capsule to capture more intrinsic features, we use a composite loss function which takes into account both the classification and reconstruction loss (see the Supplementary Information for their explicit expressions).
-After training, the reconstruction results are plotted in Fig.~\ref{fig:reconstruction}b, where the first row shows the input images (ground truth) and the second row exhibits the reconstruction images (prediction).
+We pick up the capsule state with the largest activation probability, and feed it into the classical feedforward network to reconstruct the input image. { In order to obtain a classical representation of the chosen capsule state $\chi$, we perform quantum state tomography by measuring the observables under the Pauli basis, i.e. $\mathrm{Tr}(\chi \sigma_{x,y,z,I})$, respectively. } To guide the active capsule to capture more intrinsic features, we use a composite loss function which takes into account both the classification and reconstruction loss {(see the Appendix~\ref{sec:Appx_Numerics} for their explicit expressions).} After training, the reconstruction results are plotted in Fig.~\ref{fig:reconstruction}(b), where the first row shows the input images (ground truth) and the second row exhibits the reconstruction images (prediction).
 These reconstruction results are considerably robust while preserving their representative details.
+We note in passing that such a classical-quantum hybrid architecture shown in Fig.~\ref{fig:reconstruction}(a) is just for a proof-of-principle demonstration of the potential explainability.
+In the future, we could replace the classical neural network with a quantum generative model, and design an end-to-end quantum reconstruction model to reduce the cost of quantum state tomography.